jaspal-carleton/SensorFusionAlgorithm/README.md

 ```
 make clean
 ```
-Step 3 : Build the project
+Step 3 : Build the project (Ignore warnings if any)

 ```
 make
 ```

 Step 4 : Navigate to bin folder
 ```
 cd bin